Festival Anne de Bretagne

 The festival offers a multidisciplinary program highlighting all facets of Breton and Celtic culture:

-• Irish dance performances with invited companies
+• Irish dance shows with guest companies

 • Concerts by Breton choirs performing songs in Breton and French